tensorflow/models/official/mnist/README.md

 The model will begin training and will automatically evaluate itself on the validation data.

-Illustrative unittests and benchmarks can be run with:
+Illustrative unit tests and benchmarks can be run with:

 ```
 python mnist_test.py